aleshaleksey/fansys23/base-rules.md

   - It has disadvantage on [WIS] and [DEX] based saves.
 - "**Invisible**": This character cannot be directly detected by visual means (aka sight).
 Characters are considered "blinded" in relation to invisible creatures.
 - "**Deafened**": A deafened character cannot perceive sound.
 It cannot hear.
 It can speak only stutteringly.
 It must make an [INT] save to complete Incantations (unless it is deaf for longer than month).
+- "**Surprised**": A surprised character dropped the ball.
+It cannot take any actions.
+This condition seldom exists outside of the first round of combat.

 ## Spellcasting and Supernatural abilities
 - Abilities and phenomena that would not exist in a mundane world, that cannot be explained adequately by "scientific" means are supernatural, otherwise called magical.